 Children spell love T.I.M.E.
 It is easy to forget the pleasures of spending time with your child when you are so busy working and doing all the jobs that need doing.
 Many parents struggle to find even 15-minutes a day, special time, for each of their children.

 - Do you set aside quality time to spend with your child each day, and arrange family meals and regular family time?

 Your relationship with your partner provides a blueprint for your child’s future relationships.
 With 50% of marriages ending in divorce, more and more children are seeing arguments, disrespect, controlling behaviour, and ‘passive aggression’ as normal.
 Children won’t grow up with healthy social skills or have a happy relationship with future partners if they don’t see them in daily life.

 - Does your child see you interacting well with your partner, sorting out disagreements respectfully, and spending time on your adult relationships?

-Many parents put up with issues, for weeks, months or even years, such as a child not sleeping, tantrums, sibling rivalry, homework hassles, fusses every morning, friendship issues, bullying or a child hitting out.
+Many parents put up with issues, for weeks, months or even years, such as a child not sleeping, tantrums, sibling rivalry, homework hassles, fuss every morning, friendship issues, bullying or a child hitting out.
 They think that being a parent means they should instinctively know how to solve every problem with their child.
 That they are somehow ‘failing’ if they seek help.
 Even though they are happy to attend courses related to their work, they don’t find the right help for the most important job they’ll ever do – raising children.
 In some families, parents shout at their children every day.
 Sometimes multiple times a day.

 - When you have a parenting challenge, do you seek help from trusted friends, family, the internet or books?
 And if that doesn’t’ work, find a parenting specialist to help you resolve the issue effectively?